 - Buzz Lightyear’s Space Ranger Spin

 - Tomorrowland Transit Authority PeopleMover

-While many things will be open for the event, there are some things we feel fairly confident wont.
+While many things were open for the event, there were some things that were not.

-That includes all the attractions and character meet & greets that are already temporarily closed (marked with an * below) as well as a couple of others that haven’t been open for After Hours events in the past:
+That includes all the attractions and character meet & greets that were already temporarily closed (marked with an * below) as well as a couple of others:

 Main Street, U.S.A.

 - Meet Tinkerbell at Town Square Theater*

 - Princess Fairytale Hall*